-If the seller has received payment from their insurance company on a mine subsidence claim, whether for temporary repairs, an advance payment, or a final settlement payment, the seller should consult with an attorney about its obligation to disclose this information to the buyer and the buyer's lender.
+If the seller has received payment from their insurance company on a mine subsidence claim for temporary repairs, an advance payment, or a final settlement payment, the seller must disclose this information to the buyer.

-Since unrepaired damage may make the home ineligible for mine subsidence insurance coverage, the buyer may also wish to request the following from the seller:
+Since unrepaired damage may make the home ineligible for mine subsidence insurance coverage, the seller may also wish to provide the following to the buyer:

-- Letter from insurance company stating damaging ground movement has ended. - Insurance company estimate of repair costs. - Paid bills documenting repairs have been fully completed.
+- Copy of letter from insurance company stating damaging ground movement has ended. - Copy of insurance company estimate of repair costs. - Copy of paid bills documenting repairs have been fully completed.